hpcgarage/intrepyddguide/README.md

 **Video Preview.** For a quick screencast video overview, which goes through the k-means case study in the [Jupyter-based tutorial](./tutorial), [click here (YouTube)](https://www.youtube.com/watch?v=00CkXStroOk).

+**Functions Reference.** For a Jupyter-based summary and demo of many of the Intrepydd-supported functions, refer to the [functions reference](./notebooks/functions-reference.ipynb) or its [preview](https://nbviewer.jupyter.org/github/hpcgarage/intrepyddguide/blob/master/notebooks/functions-reference.ipynb).
+Some are not yet included (e.g., sparse matrix functions), so do refer to the complete [Intrepydd built-in functions and libraries list](https://hpcgarage.github.io/intrepyddguide/library/functions.html).

 **Contents**

 - [Language guide](./language)